English for Receptionists: 20 Essential Phrases for Hotel Staff

 20 English Expressions Every Hotel Receptionist Should Know

-For all you hotel receptionists, here are the most commonly used expressions you’ll need to communicate with your international guests.
+For all you hotel receptionists, here are the most commonly used English expressions you’ll need for the job.
+Pair these expressions with some key hotel vocabulary and you’ll have no problem communicating with your international guests.

 As a hotel receptionist, your job isn’t only to greet guests but also to make them feel welcome.
 A friendly smile and a warm greeting make a great start.